-Zero Defects Entegris Newsletter CONTENTS 1.
-Entegris News - Entegris Expands Its Taiwan Technology Center to Add New Microcontamination Analysis and Technology Development Capacity - Strategic Materials Conference Highlights 2.
-Innovation Reduced Defectivity Rates using OktolexTM Membrane Technology Photochemical Filtration Applications 4.
+Zero Defects CONTENTS 1.
+Entegris News - Entegris Expands Its Taiwan Technology Center to Add New Microcontamination Analysis and Technology Development Capacity - Meeting You @ SEMICON[®] Europa 2.
+Innovation Reduced Defectivity Rates using Oktolex[TM] Membrane Technology Photochemical Filtration Applications 4.
 Yield Improvement Metal Contaminant Reductions from Gas Streams 6.
 Process Improvement SiGe Etch Selective to Ge for Ge Gate-All-Around Field Effect Transistors 8.
-Product Highlight New Integra® Plus Weir Style (WS) Fluid Management Valves: The Solution for High Flow Corrosive Chemicals Used in Semiconductor Manufacturing Applications ENTEGRIS NORTH AMERICA A question about Entegris products?
-Call your customer service center T +1 952 556 4181 T 800 394 4083 (toll free) F +1 952 556 8022 F 800 763 5820 (toll free) www.entegris.com Publisher: Entegris North America Editor: Françoise Moign Contact francoise.moign@entegris.com for permission to reproduce Zero Defects articles Entegris Expands Its Taiwan Technology Center to Add New Microcontamination Analysis and Technology Development Capacity Entegris announced on Sept.
+Product Highlight New Integra® Plus Weir Style (WS) Fluid Management Valves: The Solution for High Flow Corrosive Chemicals Used in Semiconductor Manufacturing Applications ENTEGRIS EUROPE A question about Entegris products?
+Call your customer service center France T +33 (0)4 76 35 73 50 F +33 (0)4 76 35 73 80 Germany T +49 (0)351 795 97-0 F +49 (0)351 795 97-498 Israel T +972 (0)73 221 0000 F +972 (0)73 221 0030 A question about cleaning services?
+Call Entegris Cleaning Process ECP T +33 (0)4 67 22 40 95 F +33 (0)4 67 22 49 90 www.entegris.com Publisher: Entegris Europe Editor: Françoise Moign Contact françoise.moign@entegris.com for permission to reproduce Zero Defects articles Entegris Expands Its Taiwan Technology Center to Add New Microcontamination Analysis and Technology Development Capacity Entegris announced on Sept.
 12 the expansion of its Taiwan Technology Center for Research and Development (TTC) in Hsinchu, Taiwan.
 The expansion adds a new Microcontamination Control Lab (MCL) that focuses on filtration media development and is home to the company's relocated Asia Applications and Development Labs (AADL) for trace metal, organic contaminant, and nanoparticle analysis.
 This addition to the Center's existing R&D, formulation scale-up, and pilot production capabilities also creates a single, off-site collaboration location for our customers' specialty chemical, CMP and liquid filtration needs.
 Key facts for the \$8.5 million USD investment:

 Class 1000 cleanroom • 5x increase in lab space • Facility renovations and equipment upgrades "Interactions and dependencies between process materials and equipment are at a critical evolution point as device scaling continues to be a leading driver for efficient construction of today's devices.
 Bringing the industry's brightest minds together in a state-of-the-art facility enhances Entegris' unique ability to meet these needs," offered Entegris Chief Operating Officer, Todd Edlund.
 "By expanding the MCL facility, we bring together core-competencies in liquid filtration, specialty chemicals, and CMP to create more holistic analytical services and technology development solutions designed to meet our customer's Logic, DRAM, and 3D NAND device manufacturing challenges."
-Strategic Materials Conference Highlights The annual Strategic Materials Conference brings together key players from the semiconductor industry to share insights on the latest developments in Advanced Materials.
-With this year's theme of "Materials Accelerating Innovation," the discussions focused on what's driving demand for new materials, 5 nm and Beyond, the Future of the Materials Market in China, Heterogeneous Integration, and more.
-As a conference co-chair and sponsor, Entegris shares following key takeaways:
+Meeting You @ SEMICON® Europa For the first time co-located with productronica in Munich, Germany creating the strongest single event for electronics manufacturing in Europe, and broadening the range of attendees across the electronics supply chain.
+SEMICON Europa remains the largest microelectronics event in Europe.
+We invite you to meet us on the Silicon Saxony booth in Hall B1, Booth# 416 and exchange with you on our product portfolio and latest developments.
+To see our featured products, have a click here.